Anne-Marie Losique: 2010–present

 IDI produced a 2010 documentary series, Le bum, les belles et la brute, on the lifestyle of Éric Grenier, a Quebecer who was described by La Presse as the province's Hugh Hefner.
 When asked by La Presse about Grenier's support for the Hells Angels biker gang and his connections to its members, Losique denied having knowledge about his background or connections before producing the series.

 Losique appeared on the talk show Tout le monde en parle to promote her 2010 book, Confessions Sauvages, which contains photographs of her with others in the countryside.
 Accused of "reducing women to sexual objects to make money" in a letter to La Presse written by feminist Céline Duval, Losique criticized the remarks on an primetime live programme briefly after, explaining: "How many girls don't have access to education?
 Women's rights are still precarious in the world, so an attack like this makes me mad.
 We are lucky to express ourselves anyway we want."

 Losique launched the Quebec adult entertainment television channel Vanessa TV in 2010.
 She and Marc Trudeau was granted a television licence by the broadcast regulator, the Canadian Radio-television and Telecommunications Commission (CRTC), in 2009.
 Losique first applied to the CRTC in 2006, seeking to broadcast explicit content all day, but her request was denied.
 For their later request, the two altered the request such that their station would air explicit content through the night and merely erotic content in the day.
 In partnership with the American company Vivid Entertainment, in 2014, Vanessa TV became Vivid TV Canada, with Losique as its president and CEO.
 In 2017, partnerships with the companies Hustler TV and Marc Dorcel produced the channels Hustler TV Canada and Dorcel TV Canada, respectively, distributed by her company Vanessa Media.

-In 2017, the high-profile sexual misconduct scandal centred on film producer Harvey Weinstein triggered similar allegations of sexual misconduct against famous personalities, including Affleck for his conduct in a 2004 interview with Losique.
+In 2017, the high-profile sexual misconduct scandal centred on film producer Harvey Weinstein triggered similar allegations of sexual misconduct against famous personalities, including Ben Affleck for his conduct in his 2004 interview with Losique.
 Losique defended Affleck, saying that he had acted that way only for the interview, and she accused American media of using the interview to fuel the scandal.
 Losique said she had previously rejected Weinstein's advances at the Toronto International Film Festival, during which he allegedly asked her to go to his room.

 She headlined the Zoofest&OFF-JFL event at Zoofest 2018 for her comedy show Les dessous d’Anne-Marie.